aws/aws-sdk-js-v3/clients/client-securitylake/README.md

 security posture across the entire organization.
 It can also help you improve the protection of your workloads, applications, and data.</p>
 <p>The data lake is backed by Amazon Simple Storage Service (Amazon S3) buckets, and you
-retain ownership over your data.   </p>
+retain ownership over your data.</p>
 <p>Amazon Security Lake integrates with CloudTrail, a service that provides a record of
-actions taken by a user, role, or an Amazon Web Services service in Security Lake CloudTrail captures API calls for Security Lake as events.
+actions taken by a user, role, or an Amazon Web Services service.
+In Security Lake, CloudTrail captures API calls for Security Lake as events.
 The calls captured include calls from the Security Lake console and code calls to the Security Lake API operations.
 If you create a trail, you can enable continuous delivery of CloudTrail events to an Amazon S3 bucket, including events for Security Lake.
 If you don't configure a trail, you can still view the most recent events in the CloudTrail console in Event history.
 Using the